ansonaswat/eliza-nifty-starter/README.md

 ## Customizations
 ai16z provides a solid framework for creating agents and actions.
 Explore their [Eliza source code](https://github.com/elizaOS/eliza) to add new custom actions or modify your agent in any way.
 These actions can be within the Nifty action space, or be an external action to be carried out locally by your agent.

+## Deployment
+Eliza can be deployed on any hosting platforms.
+For this demo, we will be using Railway, as they make it fast and simple.

+First, create a railway account, and connect to the Github account where the repo is located.
+Select New Project in Railway, and link the relevant Github repo.

+Next, fill out the environment variables.
+You are able to copy and paste directly from your `.env` file and paste it directly in the config.

+In the `Settings` tab, scroll down to the `Build` section, and ensure Node is present.
+Add Python to this section as well.

+Set the `Custom Build Command` to `pnpm build`, and the `Custom Start Command` to `pnpm start`.

+Now hit deploy!
+Once completed, open the settings again and click `Generate Domain`.
+This will be the domain that we will hit from game.
+When configuring your agent in game, remember to include the url, appended with the agent name, and `/message` (ex: `agentDomain.com/eliza/message).

 ## Troubleshooting
 If you have trouble installing dependencies and running the agent, perform the following steps: